 - demonstrate financial need by filing the Free Application for Federal Student Aid (FAFSA) each year

-- be enroll at least half-time (three hours for the summer).
+- be enrolled at least half-time (six hours for an undergraduate and three hours for a graduate during the summer).
 View information on the impact of dropping a class or withdrawing from the semester

 The maximum summer Work-Study amount a student may be awarded is determined each year based on funding availability.
 A student's award amount is determined by the amount of their financial need.
 The minimum award is $600.